Globally Generated Vector Bundles on P^n with c_1=4: Introduction

 \section{Introduction}

 In the last years there was some interest in the classification of globally generated vector bundles on projective spaces.
-These bundles are related to the embeddings of projective spaces into Grassmannians (see, for example, the classical papers of Tango \cite{t1}, \cite{t2}, \cite{t3}, or the recent paper of Huh \cite{h}) and to linear spaces of matrices of constant rank (see Manivel and Mezzetti \cite{mm}, and Fania and Mezzetti \cite{fm}).
-We are, however, concerned with the problem of the classification of this kind of bundles for small values of their first Chern class.
+These bundles are related to the embeddings of projective spaces into Grassmannians (see, for example, the classical papers of Tango \cite{t1}, \cite{t2}, \cite{t3}, or the recent papers of Sierra and Ugaglia \cite{su0} and of Huh \cite{h}) and to linear spaces of matrices of constant rank (see Manivel and Mezzetti \cite{mm}, and Fania and Mezzetti \cite{fm}).
+We are concerned with the problem of the classification of this kind of bundles for small values of their first Chern class.